top of page

 La Clytte Military Cemetery

-The first burial in the cemetery took place on the 1st November 1914, and between that date and April 1918, Plots I, II and III and part...
+The first burial in the La Clytte Military Cemetery, CWGC, took place on the 1st November 1914, and between that date and April 1918, Plots I, II and III and part of Plot IV were filled.
+The hamlet of La Clytte was used as Brigade Headquarters, and the burials were carried out by Infantry, Artillery and Engineer units (out of 600, 250 are those of Artillery personnel and 66 are those of Engineers).

 Mar 30, 20214 min read